 Leaking well pumps

 The Wisconsin Department of Natural Resources and Division of Health (WDNR, 2008) determined that certain submersible pumps used to draw water from wells may leak PCBs into ground water.
 The dielectric fluid in capacitors used in certain pump motors manufactured before 1979 was made of PCBs, with each capacitor containing up to five ounces of PCBs.
-These PCBs can gradually during normal wear-and-tear.
+These PCBs can gradually leak during normal wear-and-tear.
 No quantitative information was available describing the rate of leakage.

 Private septic systems